eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Configurability

-TraceX utilizes the configuration mechanism provided by Spring Boot.
+Trace-X utilizes the configuration mechanism provided by Spring Boot.
 Configuration properties can be defined in the file `src/main/resources/application.yml`

 Other profiles should be avoided.
 Instead, the configuration can be overwritten using Spring’s external configuration mechanism (see <https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-external-config.html).>
-The operator must have total control over the configuration of TraceX.
+The operator must have total control over the configuration of Trace-X.

-### Java Style Guide
+### Java style guide

 We generally follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-### API Guide
+### API guide

+We generally follow the [OpenAPI Specification](https://swagger.io/specification/).

+### Docomentation style guide

-We generally follow the <https://swagger.io/specification/>
+We generally follow the [Google developer documentation style guide](https://developers.google.com/style).

-### Unit and Functional Testing
+### Unit and functional testing

-#### General Unit testing
+#### General unit testing

 * Code coverage >= 80%
 * Writing methods which provide a response to be better testable (avoid void if feasible).